-Basic Emergency Operations Plan
+Local Emergency Management Plan

-Chelsea, like every town in Vermont, is supposed to have a Basic Emergency Operations Plan (BEOP).
-This plan supplies a list of contacts to use during an emergency as well as information on shelters, vulnerable sites and which town officials might play which roles during a disaster.
+Chelsea develops or updates a Local Emergency Management Plan annually.
+This plan supplies a list of contacts to use during an emergency as well as information on shelters, vulnerable sites, and which town officials might play which roles during a disaster.
 It is not typically a public document as it has private numbers in it, but the people expected to use it should have hard copies.
-The Selectboard should continue to keep the BEOP up-to-date and ensure that all parts of municipal government that are active during a hazard event are aware of what is in it.
+The Selectboard and Emergency Management Director should continue to keep the LEMP up-to-date and ensure that all parts of municipal government that are active during a hazard event are aware of what is in it.
 This includes the Selectboard, Fire and Rescue, Road Crew and Shelter coordinators.